agektmr/binarize.js/README.md

     +--------+----------------+--------------------------------+

 ## Object
-Object header will be followed by sequence of key in Strings type and value in various type combinations.
+Object header will be followed by sequence of combinations of key in Strings type and value in arbitrary type.

     ex) {‘name’: ‘Eiji Kitamura’, ‘hello’: ‘こんにちは’}
      type     length           byte_length